 Via our guide’s translation of Mario’s commentary we learnt that, in order to produce a bottle of Brunello di Montalcino DOCG (considered to be the cream of the wine crop in this region), the Sangiovese grapes are hand picked in early October and then fermented in stainless steel tanks for 18 days at a controlled temperature.
 After that they are aged for 36 months in Slavonian oak barrels, followed by 12 months in stainless steel tanks and a further 12 months in the bottle.
 Knowing all this made the wine tasting in Tuscany so much more meaningful.

 Once we’d been educated about the process of wine production and shown around the wine cellars, we were shown into the wine tasting room, where two long wooden tables awaited us, laid out with place mats and glasses, an information sheet, and (gulp) a price list.
 All over the walls were certificates for awards that Abbadia Ardenga had won for the wines they produce.

 We sampled four wines on the day of our tour: a rosé, and the three reds mentioned above, accompanied by some bread, olive oil, pecorino cheese, and some smoked prosciutto (ham).
 Being non-meat eaters, we politely sent the ham back.
-It was subsequently replaced with more cheese, which was a rather successful result in my opinion.
+It was subsequently replaced by more cheese, which was a rather successful result in my opinion.
 You can’t do wine tasting in Tuscany (or, in fact, anywhere else in the world) without enough good quality cheese to accompany it.

 we I polished it off in our hotel room in Pisa, on the final night of our holiday.
 Hey, I never said I had class.